 Medicare Supplement Insurance

 This is coverage that you can add to Original Medicare.
 These plans are labeled letters A-N. Each plan letter has a corresponding set of benefits that are standardized by the federal government.
 For you as the consumer this makes them very easy to compare and purchase.
-Plan F for example offers the exact same coverage, no matter what company you choose to purchase the coverage from.
+Plan F for example, by law, offers the exact same coverage, no matter what company you choose to purchase the coverage from.
 The only difference is cost.
-(In Massachusetts, Minnesota and Wisconsin, plans are standardized in a different way) Coverage under a Medicare supplement plan in guaranteed for life as long as premiums are paid, there are no networks or pre-approvals required and can even include foreign travel coverage.
+(In Massachusetts, Minnesota and Wisconsin, plans are standardized in a different way) Keep in mind, coverage under a Medicare supplement plan is guaranteed for life as long as premiums are paid.
+There are no doctor or hospital networks or pre-approvals for services your doctor may require you to have.
+They can even include foreign travel coverage.

 Medicare Advantage replaces Original Medicare.
 You obtain your Medicare benefits through a private insurance company.
 All Medicare Advantage plans include Medicare Part A and Part B benefits.
 Some plan options offer additional benefits such as dental, vision and prescription coverage.